Typhoon Vamco: Dam overflow

 Dams in the affected areas, including La Mesa Dam, Angat Dam, Binga Dam, Magat Dam, Ipo Dam, and Caliraya Dam, reached their maximum levels on November 12, forcing them to begin releasing water.

 By November 13, a water level of 192.7 m, 0.3 meters below the dam's spilling point, forced the Magat Dam to continue releasing water.
 All seven gates of the dam were opened at 24 meters as the dam released over 5037 m3 of water into the Cagayan River as numerous riverside towns experienced massive flooding.
 Local governments continuously conducted rescue operations in their areas but had run out of equipment and manpower to rescue.
 Because there was very little media coverage of the flooding in the area, residents resorted to social media to request the national government for rescue.
 Waters under the Buntun Bridge went up as high as 13 meters, flooding the nearby barangays up to the roofs of houses.
 Rescue efforts continued into the early hours of November 14, but low visibility made aerial rescue efforts impossible until daylight.
-Cagayan and Isabela have since declared a state of calamity.
+Cagayan and Isabela subsequently declared a state of calamity.

 Following the severe flooding in the Cagayan Valley, experts called the valley the most flood-prone area in the country.
-The flood was caused by rain dumped by Typhoon Ulysses.
 The National Irrigation Administration was criticized for releasing water from the Magat Dam, which allegedly made the situation worse.